Pwbble/Calculator/README.md

 If the (string vector) equation does not contain any parenthesis, then the `simplifyParenthetic()` function will return `simplifyNonParenthetic(0, equation.size(), equation)`.

-If the (string vector) equation does contain parenthesis, many processes will be ran to determine when to apply the `simplifyNonParenthetic()` function...
+If the (string vector) equation does contain parenthesis, many processes will be run to determine when to apply the `simplifyNonParenthetic()` function...

 `I am not finished with the logic of this process.`
 ## Debug